MVT Campaigns analytics

 - Net Revenue: Total revenue after refunds and chargebacks.

-- Average Order Value (AoV): Net Revenue divided by Orders (Paid).
+- Average Order Value (AOV): Net Revenue divided by Orders (Paid).
 Represents the average value of an individual order.

-Explore view table settings
+Explore Performance Drivers table settings

 You can adjust the dimension displayed in the first column of the table by using the Choose Dimension dropdown.